SAP-samples/teched2025-CA162/exercises/ex3/README.md

 We should label the metrics appropriately:

-- Aggregation 1: `Users without log on date`
+- Aggregation 1: `Users never logged on`
-- Aggregation 2: `Users with log on date`
+- Aggregation 2: `Users with logon date`

 ![Alt text](images/save_story.png)